 Structure your engineering team for the project

-You've got a project at hand.
-Therefore, you need a team to bring the project to life.
-What do you do?
-Gather people that are capable of doing the job and kick your team to life!
+You have a software project at hand and need a team to bring it to life.
+So, what do you do?
+Gather people that are capable of doing the job and kickoff of your project!
 Sounds easy.
-If only it were that easy – but it isn't.
+If only it were that easy…

 Technology team (Specialists)

-Product teams can handle specific matters leveraging their knowledge and expertise, thus resulting in more efficiency and productivity.
+Technology teams can handle specific matters, leveraging their knowledge and expertise, thus resulting in more efficiency and productivity.
 On the other hand, communication is not really their forte.
-Being narrow specialists, team members may lack the general understanding of their roles and this can lead to communication breakdown.
+Being narrow specialists, team members on technology teams may lack the general understanding of how their roles fit into the greater product strategy, which can lead to breakdowns in communication.

 When to choose:

-Ideal for sharing talent and skills across departments: Matrix teams are ideal for ensuring a good share of talent and knowledge across the departments in your organization.
+- Projects that require skill or talent sharing across departments.
+Matrix teams are ideal for ensuring a good share of talent and knowledge across the departments in your organization.
 It helps you have a team that sees the big picture and the little details, thereby ensuring no stone is left unturned.